 The feed microbiome can contribute to a balanced gut microbial community.
 The origins of pathogenic E. coli in a flock can also be traced to feed contamination (Stanley & Bajagai, 2022).
-Especially in prestarter/starter feeds, E. coli contamination can be critical as the day-old chick's gut is starting to be colonized.
-Especially in this phase, maintaining a low microbial count in feed is crucial.
+Especially in prestarter/starter feeds, E. coli contamination can be critical as the day-old chick's gut is starting to be colonized, thus especially in this phase feed, maintaining a low microbial counts in feed is crucial.

-Molds cause feed spoilage and reduce nutritional value
+Molds cause feed spoilage and reduce the nutritional value